Phi Beta Kappa Membership

 To be eligible for Phi Beta Kappa membership, students should have incompletes removed from their records by mid-semester of the spring semester of their election year.

-The Constitution of the Chapter states: “In addition to scholarship, good moral character will be a qualification of membership.”
+The Constitution and By-Laws of the Chapter states: “In addition to scholarship, good moral character will be a qualification of membership.”
 We have usually interpreted issues of moral character to concern specific accusations of plagiarism or other impropriety.

-Stipulations Concerning Eligibility for Membership (Applicable starting with the Class of 2016)
+Stipulations Concerning Eligibility for Membership

 Eligibility for election to membership shall be contingent upon fulfillment of the following minimum requirements.
 These stipulations concerning eligibility for membership were adopted by vote of the United Chapters and certified by the Executive Committee on behalf of the Senate of Phi Beta Kappa on June 1, 2011.
 [The Wabash Chapter will apply these stipulations starting with the class of 2016.]